I know how to write scripts in Python and now I want to learn object-oriented Python. How can I create my first Python class?

-Creating the definition of a Python class means writing code that allows you to put together the data and behaviours that best describe a specific concept or entity.
-The data in a class is represented by attributes and the behaviours of the class are given by methods.
+Creating a Python class means writing code that allows you to put together the data and behaviors that best describe a specific concept or entity.
+The data in a class is represented by attributes and the behaviors of the class are given by methods.

-In this tutorial we will create together a class part of a bigger application that provides weather forecasts.
+Let’s create a class part of a bigger application that provides weather forecasts.
 We will define the class that represents a city, including its attributes and methods.

-Firstly, as part of our weather forecasts application, we want to create a class that represents a city.
+As part of the weather forecasts application, we will create a class that represents a city.

-In this specific context, a city can have different attributes.
-We will use the following:
+In this specific context, a city can have different attributes:

-We will start from the class attributes, the first step is to define a constructor:
+We will start with the class attributes, the first step is to define a constructor:

 class City: